shred/acme4j/src/doc/docs/faq.md

 **Solution:** If the status is `INVALID`, invoke `Order.getError()` to get the cause of the failure.
 For example, you can log the output of `order.getError().toString()`.

+## My `Order` seems to be stuck in status `PROCESSING`.
+What can I do?

+**Symptom:** Your challenge(s) passed as `VALID`.
+However when you execute the order, it seems to be stuck in status `PROCESSING`.

+**Cause:** The CA may have retained your order to carry out background checks.
+These checks can take hours or even days.
+Please read the CA documentation for further details.

+**Solution:** There is nothing you can do on software side.

 ## Browsers do not accept my certificate.

 **Symptom:** A certificate was successfully issued.
 However the browser does not accept the certificate, and shows an error that the cert authority is invalid.